inpsyde/reusable-workflows/docs/build-and-push-assets.md

 the built branch should be used.
 I.e., when `BUILT_BRANCH_SUFFIX` is `-built` and branch `main`, the `dev-main-built` branch should be used as the package version.

-If you defined `BUILT_BRANCH_NAME` then it wil depend on the logic in place.
+For branches, If you defined `BUILT_BRANCH_NAME` then it will depend on the logic in place.
 Read below for configuration examples.

 ---